What is Greenwashing?

 #5 Sin of Irrelevance

-Unrelated environmental issues to the product are emphasized.
+Unrelated environmental issues are emphasized.
 For example, saying a phone is “CFC-free” when CFCs are already banned by law.

 #6 Sin of Lesser of Two Evils